Astoria, Queens: Economic development

-Astoria and several other surrounding villages, including Steinway, were incorporated into Long Island City in 1870.
+Astoria and several other surrounding villages, including Steinway, Ravenswood, and Dutch Kills, were incorporated into Long Island City in 1870.
 Long Island City remained an independent municipality until it was incorporated into the City of Greater New York in 1898.
-The area's farms were turned into housing tracts and street grids to accommodate the growing number of residents.
+The early twentieth century saw rapid growth in Astoria as new modes of transportation provided the stimulus to residential and commercial development: the Queensboro Bridge opened in 1909, the Astoria Line elevated subway began service in 1917, and trolley services expanded throughout Queens.
+The area's farms were quickly turned into housing tracts and street grids to accommodate the growing number of residents.